-The German NIR provides a comprehensive report on the efforts to implement the Directive.
 The NIR is largely in line with the provisions of Annex I to the Directive, with the main exception that it does not include estimates for future market uptake of natural gas vehicles and vessels and related targets for natural gas infrastructures, except for LNG vehicle refuelling points in 2025.
 A significant number of measures are being implemented to promote a wide range of alternative fuels, with a strong focus on electro-mobility and hydrogen for the different transport modes.
 A significant budget is devoted to research and innovation projects focusing mainly on the development of batteries and fuel cell technologies.
 Research and demonstrations projects targeting synthetic kerosene production for use in aviation are funded too.